tmroeder/blackdiamond/README.md

 BlackDiamond
 ============

 BlackDiamond is a font for hexadecimal numbers.
-It contains symbols only for the digits and for `[a-zA-Z]`, as well as the colon.
+It contains symbols only for `[0-9a-fA-F:]`.

 To build a TrueType font file called `BlackDiamond.ttf` using [FontForge](http://fontforge.sf.net), run the build script under FontForge.